Functional quantization-based stratified sampling methods: Application to option pricing

 Here, we stand in the case of a stock which follows the following SDE:

-under the risk neutral probability.
+under the risk-neutral probability.
 The stochastic process $X = \ln(S)$ is an Ornstein-Uhlenbeck process:

-This model, proposed by Schwartz in \cite{SchwartzCommo97} is an example of stochastic behaviour of commodity prices that takes into account mean reversion.
-Such exponentials of Ornstein-Uhlenbeck processes are very common in commodity derivatives models.
-One particularity in these markets is that the spot is not directly observed.
-Derivatives mostly rely on futures of the considered commodity.
-Still, one takes this one factor "toy" model as a simple case study for our variance reduction method.
-The considered payoff is an Asian option on a discrete schedule of observation dates $t_0 < \cdots < t_n = T$. $K$ is the "strike" of the options whose payoff is $\left( \frac{1}{n+1} \sum\limits_{k=0}^n S_{t_k} -K \right)_+$.
-One uses the stratified estimator with the Ornstein-Uhlenbeck process.
-Optimal product decompositions for the criteria (\ref{eq:schwartz_criteria1}) are used and available in table \ref{fig:schwartz_var_reduc_20_points} where the numerical results are reported.
-The numerical parameters are $S_0 = 100$, $\theta = 0.3$, $\alpha = \ln(110)$, $\sigma = 0.3$ and $K = 100$.
-One performs $100000$ Monte-Carlo simulations in every case.
-The observation dates are $\left(i \frac{T}{n}\right)_{i=\{0, \cdots, n\}}$ with $T=3$ and $n=36$.
+This model was proposed by Schwartz in \cite{SchwartzCommo97}.
+Such exponentials of Ornstein-Uhlenbeck processes are commonly met in commodity derivatives.
+One particularity in these markets is that the spot is generally not directly traded.
+Therefore, the underlyings of derivatives are generaly futures.
+Still, we use this one-factor ``toy'' model as a simple case study for our variance reduction method.
+The considered payoff is an \textit{Asian straddle} option on a discrete schedule of observation dates $t_0 < \cdots < t_n = T$. $K$ is the ``strike'' of the option whose payoff is $\left| \frac{1}{n+1} \sum\limits_{k=0}^n S_{t_k} -K \right|$.
+We perform a functional stratified sampling of the Ornstein-Uhlenbeck process.
+Optimal product decompositions for the criterion \eqref{eq:schwartz_criteria1} are used and available in Table \ref{fig:schwartz_var_reduc_20_points} where the numerical results are reported.
+The parameters are $S_0 = 100$, $\theta = 0.3$, $\alpha = \ln(110)$, $\sigma = 0.3$ and $K = 100$.
+The total size of the Monte Carlo sample is $100 000$ in every case.
+The observation dates are $\left(i \frac{T}{n}\right)_{i=\{0, \ldots, n\}}$ with $T=3$ and $n=36$.

-To perform this computation, one had to use a non-centered Ornstein-Uhlenbeck quantizer.
+To perform this computation, one needs to use a non-centered Ornstein-Uhlenbeck quantizer.
 Building such a quantizer is a straightforward extension of the centered case.
-As showed in section \ref{sec:karhunen_loeve_basis}, if $r$ is an Ornstein-Uhlenbeck process on $[0,T]$ following the dynamic $dr_t = \theta (\mu-r_t) dt + \sigma dW_t$, $r_0 \sim \mathcal{N}(m_0,\sigma_0^2)$, with non zero values of $\mu$ and $m_0$, one has
+As showed in Section \ref{sec:karhunen_loeve_basis}, if $X$ is an Ornstein-Uhlenbeck process on $[0,T]$ following the dynamic $dX_t = \theta (\mu-X_t) dt + \sigma dW_t$, $X_0 \simdist \mathcal{N}(m_0,\sigma_0^2)$, with nonzero values of $\mu$ and $m_0$, we have

-Hence, one only needs to add the expectation $(1)$ to the centered optimal (product) quantizer to get an optimal (product) quantizer for the non centered case.
-An example of such a non centered Ornstein-Uhlenbeck product quantizer is available in figure \ref{fig:non_central_ou}.